richardhenyash/freefrom/README.md

 For further information see [Deployment](#deployment).

 ### Features Implemented ###
+Please note that an account with **Admin** privileges has been created for testing purposes.
+This will facilitate testing of features which require **Admin** privileges.
+The username is *testadmin1* and the password is *testadmin1*.

 #### Features Implemented in Phase 1 ####
 * **Home Page**, enables users to search for products which are free from one or more allergens: